Plan the ultimate FIFA World Cup 2026™ experience in Toronto

 Eat at Toronto’s best restaurants

 Toronto’s food scene is waiting to be savoured.
-Diversity of dining defines this city, offering visitors a menu that few other world-class cities can.
+Diversity of dining defines this city, offering visitors a menu that few other world-class cities can match.

 Toronto was also the first Canadian city recognized by the MICHELIN GUIDE and boasts several MICHELIN-starred restaurants.